Tactics are for execution. Strategy is for the win.

 Most of what passes for strategy in the industrial manufacturing space is actually time-worn tactics with fancy names put on them.
 You'll hear chitter-chatter about:

-Manufacturing Sales Strategy
+Manufacturing Strategy for Sales

 Digital Strategy for Manufacturers